xen-troops/meta-xt-prod-cockpit-rcar/README.md

   			Build the tool (cr7-image-gen).
 This application
 			allows generating the source files from the list of the images required for cr7.
+  --DISPLAY {lvds, hdmi}
+                        Build image for lvds or hdmi display.
+			Default value is 'lvds'

 ```